Editorial Standards

 Form 8976, the separate 60‑day notice you still must file

 Most 501(c)(4)s must file Form 8976 within 60 days of formation to notify the IRS that they intend to operate as a 501(c)(4).
 This notice is electronic only, but it uses the IRS Online Registration System, not Pay.gov.
-You will enter basic identity information, pay the fee inside that system, and you should receive an acknowledgment within roughly 60 days.
+You will enter basic identity information, pay the fee inside that system, and you should receive an acknowledgment within roughly 60 days, though that acknowledgment is only a receipt of your notice, it is not an IRS determination that you are recognized as exempt under section 501(c)(4).
 Filing Form 1024‑A later does not replace this notice.

 If you miss the 60‑day window, the IRS can assess a daily penalty up to a maximum, and retroactive recognition can be at risk.
 File the notice first, then package your 1024‑A. Save the Form 8976 acknowledgment for your records and include it in your single PDF when you later file 1024‑A.